Bangladesh

 This tour packs as many highlights as possible into a short time frame.
 If you want to make the most of your Bangladesh visit, this is the tour for you.

-We hit all the must-see spots, including a Dhaka City tour, the Floating Market, local bazaars, mosques and temples, school visits, lunches with local families, rural countryside excursions, the exploration of Mahasthangar, the oldest archaeological site in Bangladesh, and a trip to Sompur Mahavihara, a UNESCO World Heritage Site.
+We hit all the must-see spots, including a Dhaka City tour, a floating market, local bazaars, mosques and temples, school visits, lunches with local families, rural countryside excursions, the exploration of Mahasthangar, the oldest archaeological site in Bangladesh, and a trip to Sompur Mahavihara, a UNESCO World Heritage Site.

 Plus, you'll spend two nights exploring the Sundarbans, the world's largest mangrove forest and home to the Royal Bengal Tiger.
 (Don't worry, we'll have an armed guard with us just in case we encounter any furry friends)!

-Additionally, you'll experience unique activities like saree weaving, otter fishing with the few families who maintain this tradition, exploring Bangladesh's quirky "YouTube village," and delving into the rural countryside.
+Additionally, you'll experience unique activities like saree weaving, otter fishing with the few families who maintain this tradition, and delving into the rural countryside.

-All this while being guided by and traveling along the lifeblood of Bangladesh—the many rivers and canals that crisscross the country.
+All this while being guided by and travelling along the lifeblood of Bangladesh.
+The many rivers and canals that crisscross the country.
 No trip to Bangladesh is complete without ample time on the waterways!

 Note: We've designed this tour to give you the best possible experience in Bangladesh.
 The lack of tourism infrastructure is part of its charm.
 Some parts of the tour will take you to very local and rural areas where you'll find yourself travelling, living, and eating like a local.
 At times, there will also be no mobile signal.
 Prepare for travel like it used to be!